alpacahq/alpaca-docs/content/trading/crypto-trading.md

 - Buy `ETH/USD`, you receive `ETH`, the fee is denominated in `ETH`
 - Sell `ETH/USD`, you receive `USD`, the fee is denominated in `USD`

+We will be updating this documentation section with instructions on how to obtain fee information programatically via API.
+For now, fees can be viewed in the web dashboard.

 {{< hint info >}}
-For latest information regarding crypto fees see our [Crypto FAQs](https://alpaca.markets/support/alpaca-crypto-coin-pair-faq/)
+For latest information regarding crypto fees see our [Crypto FAQs](https://alpaca.markets/support/alpaca-crypto-coin-pair-faq/).
 {{< /hint >}}

 ## Margin and Short Selling